dylanrenwick/Clam/README.md

 ### Token Set #1
 ```
 a - Read the next **character** in source code, convert it to an ASCII charcode, subtract 32, then use that value to index into the string dictionary (see dictionary.json) and return the corresponding string
+b - Consume the next token as a number, convert it to its binary representation as an array of integer bits
+c - Consume the next token as a string, return the charcode of the first character
 e - Equality operator, concatenates given arguments with the '==' operator
 i - Increment operator
 d - Decrement operator